Inlander Virtual Tour descriptive text

 In Carriage A, there are doors used to join and leave the train on each side in the vestibule area.
 There is also a water fountain and a label indicating Carriage A which has Economy Seats.

 Moving towards the seating area from the vestibule, you will open a door and pass through the doorway which is approximately 530mm wide.
 On the left there are two luggage racks which are available for carry-on items.
 A checked luggage service is also available.
 There are grabrails for safety at each end of the luggage rack.
-On the right, opposite the luggage rack, there is a unisex shower which has a shower with body wash dispenser, basin with handwash, a mirror, a baby change table and a power point.
+On the right, opposite the luggage rack, there is a unisex shower which has a shower with body wash dispenser.
+Next to the shower room is a small washroom featuring a sink, mirror, hand dryer and 240-volt outlet for a shaver or hairdryer.

 Next is the seating area of Carriage A. There is one single seat on the left-hand side and two seats together on the right-hand side in the direction of travel.
 There are 12 rows of Economy Seats.
 Seats 1 to 36 are in Carriage A. Seat 36 is the closest seat to the Inlander Lounge.
 The Economy Seats each have a footrest, tray table, fixed armrests and a reading light.
 On the back of each seat is a seat pocket which contains a safety card, onboard menu and other information.
 In the front row seats, the tray table extends from the wall and the seat pocket is on the wall to the side of the seats.